edaehn/bitsgalore.github.io/_posts/2014-11-13-Demise-Of-Dutch-Blogosphere.md

 |![](http://www.sargasso.nl/wp-content/uploads/2006/03/bf5k1.png)|Almost dead|
 |![](http://www.sargasso.nl/wp-content/uploads/2006/03/bf6k1.png)|Casualty of war|

-The really outstanding feature here is that by now most of these blogs are now in the "casualty of war" category.
-These blogs are simply *gone*; the URLs either don't work, or they link to a completely different website.
+The really outstanding feature here is that most of these blogs are now in the "casualty of war" category.
+They're simply *gone*; the URLs either don't work, or they link to a completely different website.
 A pretty dramatic demonstration of the importance of web archiving if you ask me.

 ## Link to original feature on Sargasso